 Signs someone may be struggling to cope

-Sometimes there are no warning signs that someone is suicidal, and a lot of people still feel ashamed talking about these feelings due to the stigma attached to suicide.
-However, there are some signs to look out for that could indicate someone is struggling and in need of help:
+A lot of people still feel ashamed talking about feelings due to the stigma attached to suicide.
+However, there are some signs to look out for that could indicate that someone is struggling and in need of help:

 - Extreme changes in mood – for example being very happy after being very depressed